Frank O'Donovan MA -Wimbledon & Guy's Hosp. UKCP Psychotherapist & Counsellor

 Training, qualifications & experience

-My initial therapy training was at Birkbeck College (University of London) where I gained a Diploma in Psychoanalytic Psychology.
+My initial psychotherapy training was at Birkbeck College (University of London) where I gained a Diploma in Psychoanalytic Psychology.

 I subsequently gained a Masters Degree (MA) in Existential Psychotherapy and Counselling from Middlesex University through my studies at the New School of Psychotherapy and Counselling in London.